Technique to prevent long running process windows from being "ghosted"

 This can be prevented in LANSA applications by the use of the following system command:

-This will disable the process ghosting from being applied to your application.
+From V11 SP5, the DisableProcessGhosting method has been added to #SYS_APPLN and will disable the process ghosting from being applied to your application.
 The command should be implemented in your startup form, but it only needs to be called once.